-Switzerland’s Federal Supreme Court had suspended the new rules last month, allowing Semenya to keep competing without have to take medication that would lower her testosterone levels.
-But the latest ruling by the Swiss Federal Supreme Court restores the new rules from the International Association of Athletics Federations, or IAAF.
+Switzerland’s Federal Supreme Court suspended the new rules last month, allowing Semenya to keep competing without have to take medication to lower her testosterone levels.
+But the latest ruling by the Swiss Federal Supreme Court restores the IAAF’s new rules.

-“I am very disappointed to be kept from defending my hard-earned title, but this will not deter me from continuing my fight for the human rights of all of the female athletes concerned,” Semenya said in a statement.
+“I am very disappointed to be kept from defending my hard-earned title, but this will not deter me from continuing my fight for the human rights of all of the female athletes concerned,” Semenya said.

-“First chapter of my life done, looking forward to my second chapter,” she said on Twitter.
+“First chapter of my life done,” she said, “looking forward to my second chapter.”

 Her lawyer, Dorothee Schramm, said the legal fight was not over.
-“The IAAF regulations violate the most fundamental principles of Swiss public policy,” Schramm said on Facebook.
+“The IAAF regulations violate the most fundamental principles of Swiss public policy,” Schramm said.
 “In the race for justice, human rights must win over sporting interests.”